hikeventures/hikeventures.github.io/_posts/articles/products/2015-10-20-Suunto-Traverse-Ambit3-differences.markdown

 **Update 26.08.2017:** Suunto has released the [Suunto Spartan Sport Wrist HR GPS Watch](http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F129489%2Fsuunto-spartan-sport-wrist-hr-gps-watch) and the more affordable [Suunto Spartan Trainer Wrist HR GPS Watch](http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F129489%2Fsuunto-spartan-sport-wrist-hr-gps-watch).
 Both are featuring a color displays and are the latest developments from Suunto.
 There is also the new [Garmin Fenix 5X](http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F121191%2Fgarmin-fenix-5x-sapphire-multisport-gps-heart-rate-monitor-watch) which is capable of displaying topo maps.

 <p><amp-img src="https://farm8.staticflickr.com/7138/26503377864_db26a8025b_b.jpg" alt="Suunto Traverse" title="Suunto Traverse and Roselli Knife" width="1024" height="768" layout="responsive"></amp-img></p>
-The most important difference is probably that the Suunto Traverse has a vibration alarm and that the GPS receiver is now ‘invisible’ built into the watch.
+The most important difference is probably that the Suunto Traverse has a vibration alarm and that the GPS receiver is now 'invisible' built into the watch.

 Moreover, the Suunto Traverse has a thinner (1mm) built.
 However, you will not find multisport functions in the Suunto Traverse.